 I am personally undertaking an educational path about operatic music, and I’m currently studying arias in French.
 Singing in French for everything concerning the lyrical content is really interesting because as you know very well, there is no r sound in French.

 Yes, the r sound is pronounced εrεrεrεrεrεrεr in French [terrible guttural noise]

 Exactly, r is pronounced εr in French but I found out that when you sing opera arias in French as a foreign singer, you are actually allowed to make the r sound.
 For example: ♫♫♫ Pourquoi me réveeeeeeeeeilleeeeeeeeeeeer ♫♫♫ can actually be pronounced with the proper Italian r.

 Really?
 How come?

 Well, they allow this for Italians, and it’s way better for us!

 Of course, this only applies to those who are not French, so the French tenors sing it in proper French.

-When I went to see Maestro Ennio Morricone in London in 2018, I mainly expected an Italian audience, but in the end, there were mostly people of other nationalities.
+When I went to see Maestro Ennio Morricone in London in 2018, I mainly expected an Italian audience, but in the end, there were people from everywhere.